 The state of Arkansas' largest research library and the main library of its flagship university, Mullins Library, by the will of the library administration, is about to have 86% of its collection removed to off-site storage, downscaling from about 1.2 million volumes to about 160,000, to make room for mixed-use space.
 Such drastic level of downscaling appears to be unprecedented among the UA’s peers – other Research I universities.
 After the move, the UA will have a 4-17 times smaller on-site collection than the UA’s benchmark Research I universities, falling between the UA-Little Rock and Arkansas Tech in terms of on-site collection size.
 The items housed in the storage facility will not be directly accessible to users; they will have to be ordered through the online catalog and transported to Mullins for pick-up.

 This move will essentially eliminate the browsing function of the library.
 Serendipitous discovery will no longer be possible.
-Hundreds of UA students and faculty who every semester come to the library to pick one book and leave with five, will no longer be able to do that.
-Regional scholars from John Brown University and other universities, who regularly come to use Mullins specifically because of its browsable collection size, will no longer be able to do that.
+Hundreds of UA students and faculty who every semester come to the library to get one book and leave with three or five, will no longer be able to do that.
+Regional scholars from John Brown University and other universities, who regularly come to use Mullins specifically because of the size of its browsable collection, will no longer be able to do that.
 Scholarship will suffer.
-The most affected groups will be graduate students and junior faculty without large personal libraries.

 This move was conceived upon the false notion that all universities are doing what the UA is doing.
 As the comparison with the UA’s benchmark universities above shows, this is not the case.